Introduction

 Ofcom reserves the right to issue temporary special event call signs to licensed amateurs holding a full licence.

-Special event call signs are issued with a 'GB' prefix.
-An example of this is GB2BLE (Bristol Lundy Expedition) which the club uses for the annual DXpedition to Lundy Island.
-Ofcom also allows numerals in special event call sign suffixes; for instance GB75RD was a special event sign for the 75th anniversary of the Reading and District Amateur radio club.
+Special event call signs are issued with a GB prefix.
+An example of this is GB2BLE (Bristol Lundy Expedition) which the club uses for the annual DXpedition to Lundy Island, as well as GB0WZL (Westonzoyland Airfield), GB0SBM (Saltford Brassmill), GB0CCC (Cabot Cruising Club) and GB0SDR (Somerset and Dorset Railway).
+Ofcom also allows “special” special event callsigns; for instance GB80AGBB was a special event sign for the 80th anniversary of the loss of Flight 777 over the bay of Biscay in 1943.

 Reciprocal Agreements